GalwayK/FlaskJobApplication/README.md

 these packages, it is recommended to create a new virtual environment using python -m venv env.
 To use this virtual environment on Windows, run env/Scripts/activate.bat on the command line, or on Linux, run source env/bin/activate.

-To install the neccessary packages into this virtual environment, run pip install -m requirements.txt on the command line or terminal.
+To install the neccessary packages into this virtual environment, run pip install -r requirements.txt on the command line or terminal.

 # Default Users